-- Digital functions disabled. - I Digital functions enabled.
+- 0 Digital functions disabled. - 1 Digital functions enabled.

-The default reset value for the GPIOAFSEL, GPIOPUR, and GPIODEN registers are 0x0000.0000 for all GPIO pins, with the exception of the five JTAG/SWD pins (PB7 and PC[3:0]).
+Note: The default reset value for the GPIOAFSEL, GPIOPUR, and GPIODEN registers are 0x0000.0000 for all GPIO pins, with the exception of the five JTAG/SWD pins (PB7 and PC[3:0]).
 These five pins default to JTAG/SWD functionality.
-Because of this, the default reset value of these registers for GPIO Port B is 0x0000.0080 while the default reset value for Port C is 0x0000.000F.
+Because of this, the default reset value of these registers for GPIO for Port C is 0x0000.000F.